dwbapst/markdown_syllabi_tamu/readme.md

 Markdown's use of formatting has been loosely defined for a while and wasn't part of its original definition, but Pandoc has settled on an option, at least.
 Code that is between two specific sequences of characters is

 The text you are reading is plain-text comments written within a commented out block the start of which is designated by a left-ward carat, followed by an exclamation point and two horizontal dashes (`<!--`).
-The end of which is designated by two dashes and an end colon > ().
-(I can't write the exact sequence here or else the comments block will end.).
-This text does not appear when the Markdown file is converted to HTML or PDF.
+The end of which is designated by two dashes and a right-ward carat > (`-->`).
+The comment text between these designators does not appear when the Markdown file is converted to HTML or PDF.
-Because commented text is ignored, you can delete these lines, leave them be, or even add additional comments throughout the document for your benefit.

 ## YAML Headers